 If you’re having trouble paying your Medicare premiums, you’re not alone.
 Many Americans need help with Medicare premiums.
-You may be wondering where you can go for help and how you can qualify.
-You don’t have to search far and wide because this article will tell you all about programs that provide Medicare premium assistance.
-You will also find out specific requirements you need to meet to qualify for help with paying your monthly premiums.
+HealthMarkets outlines where you can go for help and how you can qualify for Medicare premium assistance.
+We also explain specific requirements you need to qualify for help with paying your monthly premiums.

 Medicare Premium: What Is It and How Does It Work?

 Premiums for Parts A and B are determined by and billed through Medicare.
-The premium for Part A can be up to $422 a month as of 2018, but you usually don’t pay any premiums for Part A insurance (because you likely already paid premiums through Social Security taxes if you worked for at least 10 years in the U.S .).
-The standard Part B premium as of 2018 is $134, but most people with Social Security benefits will pay less ($130 on average).
+The premium for Part A can be up to $437 a month as of 2019.
+But you usually don’t pay any premiums for Part A insurance (because you likely already paid premiums through Social Security taxes, if you worked for at least 10 years in the U.S .).
+The standard Part B premium as of 2019 is $135.50, but most people with Social Security benefits will pay less ($130 on ).

-A Part C plan combines other parts of Medicare (Original Medicare and usually Part D) and can provide you with a broader range of benefits.
+A Part C plan combines other parts of Medicare (Original Medicare and, usually, Part D) and can provide you with a broader range of benefits.
 These plans are sold through private insurance companies that are approved by Medicare.
-Premium rates vary depending on the type plan and where you live, but the average premium across all Part C plan types as of 2018 is estimated to be $30, according to My Medicare Matters, a website run by the National Council on Aging.
+Premium rates vary depending on the type plan and where you live, but the average premium across all Part C plan types as of 2019 is estimated to be $28, according to My Medicare Matters, a website run by the National Council on Aging.

 Medicare Part D plans are also provided through private insurance companies.
-According to My Medicare Matters, the national average Part D premium is $34.
+The national average Part D premium is $33.19, according to My Medicare Matters.
 But depending on where you live and the type of plan you have, Medicare Part D costs will vary.

 The Centers for Medicare and Medicaid Services (CMS) provide assistance with premium payments.
-Medicaid operates four types of Medicare Savings Programs:
+Medicaid operates four types of Medicare Savings Programs (MSP):

 Most of the help you can get to pay premiums are available through these programs.